Love-and-Tolerance/guide-site-dev/README.md

 }
 ```

 Each `variant` in this list refers to one model for the game to use.
 But wait; didn’t I say there were only two?
 Well if you look carefully, four of these entries actually refer to the same model `beehive_honey`, which is the model full of honey.
 They simply instruct the game to rotate the block based on its facing.
-For example,
+For example:

 - `"facing = west,honey_level=5"` means “if the block is facing west, and has 5 levels of honey”.
 - `"Model": "minecraft:block/beehive_honey"` means use the `beehive_honey.json` model file from `assets/minecraft/block`.